-Increasingly onerous capital requirements may have a material adverse effect on the Issuer's business, financial condition and results of operations
+Increasingly onerous capital requirements may have a material adverse effect on the Group's business, financial condition and results of operations

 As a Spanish credit institution, the Issuer is subject to Directive 2013/36/EU of the European Parliament and of the Council of 26th June, 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (as amended, replaced or supplemented from time to time, the CRD IV Directive) through which the EU began implementing the Basel III capital reforms, with effect from 1st January, 2014, with certain requirements in the process of being phased in until 1st January, 2019.
-The core regulation regarding the solvency of credit institutions is Regulation (EU) No. 575/2013 of the European Parliament and of the Council of 26th June, 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No. 648/2012 (as amended, replaced or supplemented from time to time, the CRR and together with the CRD IV Directive and any measures implementing the CRD IV Directive or the CRR which may from time to time be introduced in Spain, CRD IV), which is complemented by several binding regulatory technical standards, all of which are directly applicable in all EU Member States, without the need for national implementation measures.
-The implementation of CRD IV Directive into Spanish law has taken place through Royal Decree-Law 14/2013 of 29th November, Law 10/2014, Royal Decree 84/2015 of 13th February (RD 84/2015), Bank of Spain Circular 2/2014 of 31st January and Bank of Spain Circular 2/2016 of 2nd February (the Bank of Spain Circular 2/2016).
-On 23rd November, 2016, the European Commission published a package of proposals with further reforms to CRD IV, Directive 2014/59/EU of 15th May establishing a framework for the recovery and resolution of credit institutions and investment firms (as amended, replaced or supplemented from time to time, the BRRD) and Regulation (EU) No. 806/2014 of the European Parliament and the Council of the European Union (as amended, replaced or supplemented from time to time, the SRM Regulation) (as amended, replaced or supplemented from time to time, the EU Banking Reforms), including measures to increase the resilience of EU institutions and enhance financial stability.
-The timing for the final implementation of these reforms as at the date of this Information Memorandum is unclear.
+The core regulation regarding the solvency of credit institutions is Regulation (EU) No. 575/2013 of the European Parliament and of the Council of 26th June, 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No. 648/2012 (as amended, replaced or supplemented from time to time, the CRR and, together with the CRD IV Directive and any measures implementing the CRD IV Directive or the CRR which may from time to time be applicable in Spain, CRD IV), which is complemented by several binding regulatory technical standards, all of which are directly applicable in all EU Member States, without the need for national implementation measures.
+The implementation of CRD IV Directive into Spanish law has taken place through Royal Decree-Law 14/2013, of 29th November, Law 10/2014, of 26th June, on the organisation, supervision and solvency of credit institutions (Law 10/2014), Royal Decree 84/2015, of 13th February (RD 84/2015), Bank of Spain Circular 2/2014, of 31st January and Bank of Spain Circular 2/2016, of 2nd February (the Bank of Spain Circular 2/2016).

+On 23rd November, 2016, the European Commission published a package of proposals with further reforms to CRD IV, Directive 2014/59/EU, of 15th May establishing a framework for the recovery and resolution of credit institutions and investment firms (as amended, replaced or supplemented from time to time, the BRRD) and Regulation (EU) No. 806/2014 of the European Parliament and of the Council of 15th July, 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund and amending Regulation (EU) No. 1093/2010 (as amended, replaced or supplemented from time to time, the SRM Regulation), including measures to increase the resilience of EU institutions and enhance financial stability.
+On 25th May, 2018, the Council of the European Union published Presidency compromise proposals relating to the European Commission's above package of proposals and on 25th and 28th June, 2018, the European Parliament Committee on Economic and Monetary Affairs published reports containing its proposed amendments to the European Commission's package of proposals (the European Commission's package of proposals together with the Presidency compromise proposals, and the proposed amendments of the European Parliament, the EU Banking Reforms).
+The timing for the final implementation of these reforms as at the date of this Information Memorandum, the EU Banking Reforms are subject to further discussions and possible amendments at the European Parliament, the Council of the European Union and the European Commission.